Quick Reference

 - distinct piece of data or entity available for reference or modification through an API

-Glossary Term Entry Location: Core Concepts - resource
+Glossary Term Entry Location: Core Concepts, API fundamentals - resource

 REST API